demisto/content/Packs/GsuiteAuditor/Integrations/GsuiteAuditor/GsuiteAuditor_description.md

 In order to get the sufficient permissions for the integration to run properly, follow these steps:

 1. **Configure a Service Account and retrieve its key in JSON format.**
-  Perform the steps mentioned [here](https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount) or in the integration README.
+  Perform the steps mentioned [here](https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount).

 2. **Allow access to the relevant scopes.**